Massachusetts House of Representatives' 5th Essex district

-Massachusetts House of Representatives' 5th Essex district in the United States is one of 160 legislative districts included in the lower house of the Massachusetts General Court.
-It covers part of Essex County.
+Massachusetts House of Representatives' 5th Essex district is one of 160 districts included in the lower house of the Massachusetts General Court.
+It covers the towns of Essex, Rockport, and Manchester-by-the-Sea and the city of Gloucester in Essex County.
 Democrat Ann-Margaret Ferrante of Gloucester has represented the district since 2009.

 Locales represented

 The district includes the following localities: